v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

-The Device Firmware Configuration Interface (DFCI) is an [open source UEFI (BIOS) framework](https://microsoft.github.io/mu/dyn/mu_plus/DfciPkg/Dfci_Feature/) that allows Intune to manage UEFI (BIOS) settings directly from the cloud.
+The Device Firmware Configuration Interface (DFCI) is an [open source UEFI (BIOS) framework](https://microsoft.github.io/mu/dyn/mu_plus/DfciPkg/Dfci_Feature/) part of Microsoft’s [Project Mu](https://microsoft.github.io/mu/), that allows Intune to manage UEFI (BIOS) settings directly from the cloud.
 It [enables Windows](https://docs.microsoft.com/windows/client-management/mdm/uefi-csp) to pass management commands from Intune to UEFI (Unified Extensible Firmware Interface).

 In Intune, use this feature to control BIOS settings.
 Typically, firmware is more resilient to malicious attacks.
 It limits end users control over the BIOS, which is good in a compromised situation.